Certified Lake Manager/ Professional Application Information

 Policy, Legal and Governmental Aspects: A CLM/CLP should have a working knowledge of the governmental and legal frameworks under which we function and be familiar with the policies that affect lake management.
 This includes familiarity with the processes for formulating and implementing laws and regulations, and could include courses in organizational structure, political science, environmental law or governmental processes.
 Internships may be particularly appropriate in this category.

-The experience requirement involves a minimum of two years of employment in a position that meets the description of a lake manager or lake professional.
+The experience requirement involves a minimum of two years of full-time employment in a position that meets the description of a lake manager or lake professional.
 Direct involvement in the management of lakes is considered essential, although there is some flexibility in what qualifies as “direct involvement.”
 The essential element is clear participation in the process whereby lake needs are assessed and programs to meet them are developed and/or implemented.
-It is not considered sufficient to simply supply general, non-technical information for use by others, pass on the recommendations of others for implementation, or to operate equipment used in implementation.
+It is not considered sufficient to simply supply general, non-technical information for use by others, pass on the recommendations of others for implementation, or to operate equipment used in the implementation.
 Qualifying lake manager experience should include involvement in nearly all phases of a project, although prospective CLMs do not necessarily have to be in charge of any phase.
 Qualifying lake professional experience should include involvement in the appropriate technical phases of a project pertinent to his/her specific expertise, although prospective CLPs do not necessarily have to be in charge of any phase.

 Meeting the educational requirements